bgrande/retrap/README.md

 Besides, after working mainly backend for years now, I wanted to get some more experience in creating UIs, again.

 ### Will people use it?
+Seems like most of the recruiters used it so far.
+Not all of them liked it, though.
+However, most of them did.
+So far one recruiter pointed out he liked the tool very much wishing more people would use it.
-I don't know.
-But I want to find out.
-This is a tech-savvy approach so people might find this more time-consuming than I did.
+Nonetheless, this is a tech-savvy approach so people might find this more time-consuming than I did.
 At least this was a project where I could try a few things and get back to keeping things simple.
 Also, training getting ideas into code and published seems to be worthwhile as well.